WiktorJ/quantum-computing-resources/README.md

 they are usually guaranteed to find the global optimum under ideal conditions.
 In real-world implementations, they, too, yield stochastic results.

+### Quantum Security
+Qubits also cannot be copied, and any attempt to do so can be detected. (https://science.sciencemag.org/content/sci/362/6412/eaam9288.full.pdf)

 ## Possible topics
 * Provide means to process (the essence of) large amounts of data on quantum computers.